-It’s important for family caregivers of aging parents suffering from Alzheimer’s disease to carefully find books that will be helpful in their current situation.
+It’s important for family caregivers of an older adult who is afflicted with Alzheimer’s disease to carefully find books that will be helpful in their current situation.
 Different methods of care can have different needs when it comes to reading material.

 Reading a chapter or two once every couple weeks is enough for ongoing learning trends while also providing information quickly and easily.

-Here are some wonderful caregiver books that may help you through this very challenging time of your life. – Print out a PDF list of these resources here.
+Here are some wonderful caregiver books filled with compassionate advice that may help you through this very challenging time of your life. – Print out a PDF list of these resources here.

 The 36 Hour Day: A Family Guide to Caring for People Who Have Alzheimer’s Disease, Related Dementias, and Memory Loss

 by Nancy L. Mace, MA and Peter V. Rabins, MD, MPH

 The 36-Hour Day, 5th Edition is the essential guide of practical advice for families who love and care for elderly parents and loved ones with Alzheimer’s disease.